- ABMS Certification:

-- Bile Duct Cancer, Liver Cancer, Pancreatic Cancer, Whipple Procedure, Carcinoid Cancer-GI, Small Intestine Cancer
+- Bile Duct Cancer, Liver Cancer, Pancreatic Cancer, VHL Care, Whipple Procedure, Carcinoid Cancer, Small Intestine Cancer, Gastrointestinal Cancer

 Dr. Zaydfudim's primary clinical interests include benign and malignant diseases of the liver, pancreas, and bile ducts.
 His primary research interests include public health initiatives aimed at improvements in healthcare delivery and practice, particularly as it applies to the patients with hepatobiliary and pancreatic disorders.

 - Brown Medical School 2004

 - Mayo Clinic College of Medicine (Hepatobiliary Surgery) 2013